 received the Taran Memorial Poetry Prize.

-art work shown is a selection from an exhibition entitled "Ut Pictura Poesis"
+A selection from an exhibition entitled "Ut Pictura Poesis"

 (as in painting so in poetry) that took place at the Hardman Hall Art

 2009.
 The show featured the work of thirty Mercer students in painting,

 print making, and digital imaging in response to my poetry.
 On the "Art

-Gallery" page texts of the interpreted poems
+Gallery" page, texts of the interpreted poems are linked with the

-Happy to report that
+--Happy to report that